adam-ard/organic-markdown/lit/handle_cmd.o.md

         print("missing cmd")
 ```

-The following one word commands are dispatched to cooresponding methods in the source block below.
+The following one word commands are dispatched to corresponding methods in the source block below.

 1. cmds - print all available cmds found in literate source files
-1. files - print filenames of files that `omd tangle` will output
+2. files - print filenames of files that `omd tangle` will output
-1. status - print a more human readable listing of cmds and files from `omd cmds` and `omd files`
+3. status - print a more human readable listing of cmds and files from `omd cmds` and `omd files`
-1. tangle - emit all files marked for tangling in literate source files
+4. tangle - emit all files marked for tangling in literate source files
-1. info - print information for all src blocks in literate source files
+5. info - print information for all src blocks in literate source files

 ### @<handle_one_word_commands@> +=